David B. Roberts

 Non-Resident Fellow, AGSIW; Associate Professor, King’s College London

-David B. Roberts is a non-resident fellow at the Arab Gulf States Institute in Washington and an associate professor in the School of Security Studies at King’s College London.
+David B. Roberts is a non-resident fellow at the Arab Gulf States Institute in Washington and an associate professor in the School of Security Studies at King’s College London, where he leads the twin-track Arabic and English Master of Research program.
+Additionally, Roberts is an adjunct faculty member at Sciences Po’s Paris School of International Affairs and the founder and commissioning editor of Cambridge University Press’ book series Elements in Middle East Politics.
 Previously, he was the director of the Qatar office of the Royal United Services Institute for Defence and Security Studies (RUSI Qatar).
 His primary research interest focuses on the security and international relations of the Gulf Arab monarchies.
-Roberts is the author of Qatar: Securing the Global Ambitions of a City-State.
+Roberts is the author of Security Politics in the Gulf Monarchies: Continuity Amid Change and Qatar: Securing the Global Ambitions of a City-State.
 He obtained his PhD from Durham University.

 Blog Post content-type in which the post is published